aleleio/teambuilding-games/games/please-spare-my-baby.md

 # Please, spare my baby!

 ## Description
 Everyone receives a balloon, to be placed under their shirt on the backside.
-The balloons have been previously filled in a way that they are not likely to explode under small pressure (that is, its still safe to grasp them and gently squeeze them).\n \nAs the chair/trainer says 'go, each person has to grab and hold another one from the back, so as to make their balloon explode.\n\nThe last one carrying their balloon wins.
+The balloons have been previously filled in a way that they are not likely to explode under small pressure (that is, its still safe to grasp them and gently squeeze them).

+As the chair/trainer says 'go, each person has to grab and hold another one from the back, so as to make their balloon explode.

+The last one carrying their balloon wins.

 ## Description
 Perhaps add blindfolds?